Threat Assessment Regulation 704

 III.
 Definitions

-A. “College Mitigation Team” means the committee appointed by the Provost that meets when a college student experiencing academic, social, emotional, and/or behavioral difficulties is identified and referred for their review.
+A. “College Student Support Team” is defined as the committee appointed by the Vice Provost and Dean of Student Affairs that meets when a college student experiencing academic, social, emotional, and/or behavioral difficulties is identified and referred for its review.

-B. “High School Mitigation Team” means the committee appointed by the Provost that meets regularly and identifies high school students experiencing academic, social, emotional and/or behavioral difficulties.
+B. “High School Student Support Team” is defined as the committee appointed by the Vice Provost and Dean of Student Affairs that meets regularly and identifies high school students experiencing academic, social, emotional, and/or behavioral difficulties.

-C. “Imminent Potential Threat” means violence or threats believed to be about to occur absent action or intervention of some sort.
+C. “Imminent Potential Threat” is defined as violence or threats reasonably believed to be about to occur absent action or intervention of some sort.

-D. “Threat Assessment” means the process of identifying, assessing, and managing individuals who might pose a risk of violence to an identified or identifiable target.
+D. “Threat Assessment” is defined as the process of identifying, assessing, and managing individuals and situations that may pose a risk of violence or other harm to an identified or identifiable target.

-E. “UNCSA Threat Assessment Team” and “TAT” means the group of individuals who evaluate and assess potential threats posed by any individuals or situations.
+E. “UNCSA Threat Assessment Team” and “TAT” is defined as the group of individuals who evaluate and assess potential threats posed by any individuals or situations.

 IV.
 Regulation

-A. UNCSA prohibits threats and acts of violence on UNCSA property; within UNCSA facilities; at any UNCSA sponsored event; while engaged in UNCSA business, educational, performance, and/or recreational activities; and while traveling in UNCSA vehicles (or private vehicles on a reimbursable trip).
-UNCSA will also assess off-the-job or off-campus violent or threatening conduct by any students or employees and take appropriate measures.
+A. UNCSA prohibits threats and acts of violence on UNCSA property; within UNCSA facilities; at any UNCSA sponsored event; while engaged in UNCSA business, educational, performance, and/or recreational activities; and while traveling in UNCSA vehicles (or private vehicles on UNCSA official business).
+UNCSA may also assess off-duty or off-campus violent or threatening conduct by any students or employees and take appropriate measures when applicable.

-B. UNCSA will use a threat assessment process to respond to potential threats and acts of violence on campus.
+B. UNCSA will use a threat assessment process to respond to potential threats and acts of violence.

 C. Reporting Threats